Programme for Reusable In-orbit Demonstrator in Europe

 The Programme for Reusable In-orbit Demonstrator in Europe (PRIDE) is an Italian Space Agency programme that aims to develop a reusable robotic spaceplane named Space Rider in collaboration with the European Space Agency.

 The PRIDE programme was approved at the ESA Ministerial Council in Naples, Italy on 21 November 2012 under the parent ESA programme called Future Launchers Preparatory Programme (FLPP).
 The Space Rider spaceplane will be similar to, but smaller and cheaper than, the Boeing X-37.
-It will be launched in 2022 by the Vega C rocket, operate robotically in orbit, and land automatically on a runway.
+It will be launched in 2025 by the Vega C rocket, operate robotically in orbit, and land automatically on a runway.

 History

 The European Space Agency has a program called Future Launchers Preparatory Programme (FLPP), which made a call for submissions for a reusable spaceplane.
 One of the submissions was by the Italian Space Agency, that presented their 'Programme for Reusable In-orbit Demonstrator in Europe' (PRIDE program) which went ahead to develop the prototype named Intermediate eXperimental Vehicle (IXV) and the consequential Space Rider spaceplane that inherits technology from its prototype IXV.

 The PRIDE programme was initially funded by the European Space Agency (ESA) on 21 November 2012, at the ESA Ministerial Council in Naples, Italy.
-The project was created with the objective of creating a small unmanned spaceplane that was also affordable and reusable.
+The project was created with the objective of creating a small uncrewed spaceplane that was also affordable and reusable.
 During the initial design stage the vehicle was referred to as PRIDE-ISV; the suffix ISV stands for Innovative Space Vehicle.
 The PRIDE development team began industrial activities in September 2015.
 The first launch of the Space Rider production spaceplane is expected around 2022.